1 dead, 11 wounded in shooting on playground in Brooklyn

 The crowd at the celebration, which features musical performances from former residents and current local talent, was dispersing when the shooting began in a playground area, officials said.

 A 38-year-old man was shot in the head and pronounced dead at Brookdale Hospital.
-He has been identified as Jason Pagan, according to a police source.
+He has been identified as Jason Pagan.

 One other person is in critical condition.